 Honey drippers are Jacksonville’s favorite frozen treat to beat the heat, as vendors proclaim.
-Quite simply, they’re Kool-Aid or fruit punch frozen in a plastic cup to take the edge off the brutal heat of a summer day or walk home from school.
+Quite simply, they’re Kool-Aid or fruit punch frozen in a plastic cup, making them the perfect concoction to take the edge off the brutal heat of a summer day or walk home from school.
 A simple treat that anyone with some drink mix and a freezer can make, they are often made at home or available from your neighborhood’s designated honey dripper lady.

 This type of treat is found across the South and elsewhere under a variety of names.
 It’s known as a “thrill” in Savannah, “freeze cup” in Michigan, “huckabuck” in Louisiana, Macon, Georgia, and elsewhere, “chilly cups” in Cleveland, “limber” in Puerto Rico and other names that are tougher to pin down geographically like “Dixie cup,” “Lilly Dilly” and “Cherry Berry.”
 What’s specific to the Jacksonville area is the name “honey dripper,” which isn’t common anywhere else.